Graph Masked Autoencoders with Transformers: Graph Masked Autoencoder

 \subsubsection{Masking mechanism}

 Because of the masking mechanism, the size of the input feature matrix is largely reduced.
-We will see in our experiments that masking half of the nodes yields a good overall performance on all the datasets, while for some particular datasets, the best mask ratio can even be 90\%.
+We will see in our experiments that masking half of the nodes yields good overall performance on most of the datasets, while for some particular datasets, the best mask ratio can even reach 90\%.
 Since graph transformers have quadratic memory consumption with respect to the input length, such a high mask ratio can largely reduce the memory consumption.